 Although you may not have chosen to become single again, take time every day to recognize the benefits of being independent.
 Then, take advantage of at least one or two of them.
 You can:

-Take care of one of your needs that you often put aside for your partner.
+- Take care of one of your needs that you often put aside for your partner.
 For example, maybe you are a vegetarian, but your ex often ate meat.
 You can go to a new vegetarian restaurant or try out new recipes at home.

-Enjoy an activity that you may have neglected while you were dating your ex.
+- Enjoy an activity that you may have neglected while you were dating your ex.
 Hop on your bike and go for a ride, visit a friend that you may have lost contact with, or pick back up a hobby that you didn’t have time for in your relationship.

-Compliment yourself on something that your ex used to be critical of.
+- Compliment yourself on something that your ex used to be critical of.

-Go out and enjoy places and events that your ex used to keep you from.
+- Go out and enjoy places and events that your ex used to keep you from.
 Just remember if these places involve alcohol to be mindful of your emotional vulnerability, and not develop a habit of using alcohol to avoid dealing with your pain.

-Try something new!
+- Try something new!
 Take advantage of this time that you have to meet new people and explore new environments.

-Get a massage.
+- Getting a massage.

-Taking a trip to a place you’ve always wanted to visit.
+- Taking a trip to a place you’ve always wanted to visit.

-Visit an old friend who lives out of town.
+- Visiting an old friend who lives out of town.

-Take a class to work on developing skills that you’ve always wanted to have.
+- Signing up for a class to work on developing skills that you’ve always wanted to have.

-Take a friend or a family member out to a nice, fancy dinner.
+- Taking a friend or a family member out to a nice, fancy dinner.